supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 > [!header] Function over $n$ variables

 If there are $n$ boolean variables in a boolean function $f$, then there are $2^{(2^n)}$ different boolean functions.
-Each of the $2^n$ different input combinations has only two choices i.e. 0 or 1.
+Each of the $2^n$ different input combinations has only two choices for output i.e. 0 or 1.

 ![[Boolean Function-20240518105525322.webp]]
 ![[Boolean Function-20240518105549538.webp]]